 A Russian Blue cat: lots of fur, but not the sort that provokes sneezing and wheezing

-Being cute furry things, Russian Blues don’t look as if they should be hypoallergenic at all.
-However, they produce very little of the allergy-provoking Fel d1 protein.
+Being cute furry things, Russian Blues don’t look as if they should be hypoallergenic cats at all.
+However, they produce very little of the allergy-provoking Fel d1 protein making them a brilliant choice.
+With their round fluffy faces and affectionate nature, it's no wonder this breed is so popular!

 6 - Balinese